 These intractable, core symptoms include repetitive or restricted behaviors, sensory dysfunction, and problems with social interaction and communication.

-The good news is that there are several scientific studies that seem to indicate that CBD oil is an effective alternative treatment option for alleviating symptoms of disorders associated with autism.
+The good news is that there are several scientific studies that seem to indicate that CBD oil is an effective alternative option for alleviating symptoms of disorders associated with autism.

-First of all, scientists have started to explore the link between autism and the endocannabinoid system (ECS), a brain center that’s always targeted by CBD when treating symptoms of conditions like epilepsy, anxiety and even chronic pain.
+First of all, scientists have started to explore the link between autism and the endocannabinoid system (ECS), a brain center that’s always targeted by CBD when managing symptoms of conditions like epilepsy, anxiety and even chronic pain.